Introduction and Overview

 Meet The Governors

 Anna joined the Governing Body in September as a Co-opted Governor.
 She started teaching in 2007 and joined Arunside as SENCO in 2017.
-Anna has since become the school’s Deputy Head.
+Anna has since become the school’s Deputy Head and is now an Associate Governor.

-Anna has three children who attend Arunside and she has a keen interest in the theatre and amateur dramatics.
+Anna has had three children who attended Arunside and she has a keen interest in the theatre and amateur dramatics.

 Donna Jagger – Headteacher